This is the first interview that takes place after you have claimed asylum.

 this used to be one of the categories a case could be routed in to at screening interview.
 This category does not currently exist as the detained fast-track system for asylum applications was suspended following successful litigation that showed it was being operated unlawfully.

 Not everyone has the right for their asylum claim to be heard in the UK.
-If you are an adult and you claim asylum in the UK, and the Home Office proves that you have travelled through a safe country on your journey to the UK, they will “transfer” your case and say that you have to return to that safe country (the "third country") to have your asylum claim heard.
+If you are an adult and you claim asylum in the UK, and the Home Office proves that you have travelled through a safe country on your journey to the UK, they will try to “transfer” your case and say that you have to return to that safe country (the "third country") to have your asylum claim heard.
 They are called "third" countries because they are not the UK and not your country of origin/residence.

 In practice, this is usually enforced for people who have travelled through countries that are European Economic Area (EEA) member states plus Switzerland, as removal back to those member states is allowed under a European agreement called the Dublin Regulations.
 There have been several versions of the Dublin Regulations, and the ones currently in use are called Dublin III (three).